 COVID-19 virus spread caused US EQUITIES intermediate-term bull psychology to 'crack'.
-Front month S&P 500 future was already back below key congestion around the mid-2019 3,030-00 previous all-time high congestion.
+FRONT MONTH S&P 500 FUTURE was already below critical congestion around the mid-2019 3,030-00 previous all-time high congestion.
 That was below support from the push above the multi-year topping line at 3,070 as well, and left a late-February intermediate-term up channel 2,970 DOWN Break.
-Isn't it interesting that the next significant decision is back in that area now.

 The subsequent DOWN Break below the FRONT MONTH S&P 500 FUTURE 2,600 area major up channel seemed to indicate more of a near-term failure.
-That was from the early 2016 low (https://bit.ly/3hrXDTC updated through Friday.)
-That was the key higher resistance it had violated on its Mid-April push above its 2,675 trading high Tolerance from prior to the DOWN Break (including monthly MA-48.)
+That was from the early 2016 low (https://bit.ly/31fEdeO updated through Friday.)
+That was the key higher resistance it had violated on its mid-April push above its 2,675 trading high Tolerance from prior to the DOWN Break (including monthly MA-48.)

-As such, it is reasonable the JUNE S&P 500 FUTURE will now treat the low 2,600 area (with a Tolerance to the mid-2,500 area) as support, with interim levels at 2,850 and 2,750 that were important in the recent up trend.
+As such, it is reasonable the FRONT MONTH S&P 500 FUTURE will now treat the low 2,600 area (with a Tolerance to the mid-2,500 area) as support, with interim levels at 2,850 and 2,750 that were important in the recent up trend.
 And the FRONT MONTH S&P 500 FUTURE pushed out of the broad higher range top in the 3,030-2,970 area three weeks ago and sustained it, with the 3,200 area the next higher meaningful resistance that has a 3,230 Tolerance.
+That is obviously what the market knew once it exceeded the 3,030 area, as it rallied directly to 3,200 into Early June.

-That is obviously what the market knew once it exceeded the 3,030 area, as it rallied directly to 3,200 by late last week.
-Yet it then stalled into all three days early last week right up against that 3,230 Tolerance with no sign it was going to push further.
-Especially after Wednesday's friendly Fed communication yet with no additional stimulus announcement into a still weak economic situation (see above), the market was disappointed.
+It then stalled all three early the following week right up against that 3,230 Tolerance with no sign it was going to push further.
+After the following Wednesday's friendly Fed communication yet with no additional stimulus announcement into a still weak economic situation (see that Thursday's research note), the US EQUITIES were extremely disappointed.
+In the context of recent hypervolatility, this opened the potential to retest that more prominent confluence of technical factors in the 2,970-3,030 range, which it vigorously tested into early last week.

-While it was not that much lower in the context of recent hypervolatility, this opened the potential to retest that more prominent confluence of technical indications factors in the 2,970-3,030 range despite the recent strength.
-[Friday Note: The drop into the middle of that range actually occurred later on Thursday.]
 That congestion is reinforced by the manner in which the market churned up against the low end of it into May.
+It is now churning in the interim 3,100-30 middle of those two major ranges pending clarification of the future 'macro' factor psychology.